Patient- and Family-Centered Care at Joe DiMaggio Children’s Hospital

-At Joe DiMaggio Children's Hospital, we embrace a patient- and family-centered care (PFCC) approach to healthcare.
-Under this philosophy, patients, their families and healthcare providers are partners.
-They work together to best meet the needs of the child.
+At Joe DiMaggio Children’s Hospital, we embrace a patient- and family-centered care (PFCC) approach to healthcare.
+Under this philosophy, patients, their families and healthcare providers are partners in the moments that count on a child’s health journey, from diagnosis to treatment and recovery.
+It is our honor to be entrusted with a child’s care, and we work together to best meet the needs of the child.

 How Does PFCC Differ from Other Health Care Services?